 - Tell your story in a conversational tone.
-Writing good content is not the time to speak in corporate lingo.
+Writing good marketing content is not the time to speak in corporate lingo.
 It’s an opportunity to show your personality and relate with your target market one-to-one.
 It will encourage visitors to spend more time on your site.

 - Offer tips to solve the challenges your audience encounters.
 The golden rule for content is to demonstrate that you understand your customers’ problems and have the know-how or the product to solve them.
 It establishes the credibility needed to set your brand apart.